 - Tips for parents and caregivers: HealthyChildren.org has two great articles outlining tips for parents on working and learning from homes, as well as strategies for keeping calm in the house.

 - Learning Heroes: Offers tips and resources to help parents and caregivers serve in the role as at-home educator.

 - Community Foundation COVID-19 Response Funds: Several local community foundations across Virginia have established COVID-19 response grants.
 These funds generally are awarded to organizations responding to the impact of COVID-19 on vunerable communities.
-Local Community foundations are operating for the regions of Arlington, Northern Virginia, Williamsburg, Greater Richmond, New River Valley, Loudon and Fauquier, Charlottesville area and Central Blue Ridge.
+Local Community foundations are operating for close to 20 regions of Virginia.
 Links to local Community Foundations can be found here.

 - US Small Business Administration: Find local agencies offering assistance to small businesses.